Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 Your learning will continue after the workshops by engaging in the learning resources, independent research and study.

-Each course runs in 3 clusters in this order – each for 5 days in the classroom.
+The TAE40122 Certificate IV in Training and Assessment is delivered over 3 clusters in this order – each for 5 days in the classroom.

-- Your work/personal commitments are heavy, and you do not have much time in between clusters to finish off homework and submit evidence.
+• Are your work/personal commitments heavy, and do you have time in between clusters to finish off homework and submit evidence?

 IMPORTANT:

-Please note: All students enrolling for the full course will have 12 months to complete the qualification and are encouraged to use the whole duration if needed for a full understanding of the knowledge and performance skills required.
+Please note: All students will have 12 months to complete the qualification and are encouraged to use the whole duration if needed for a full understanding of the knowledge and performance skills required.
+Students may complete earlier depending on their individual experience and skills.

 How much does it cost?